And roll away the reel world, the

 Ulysses | Film (2020)

 Commissioned by the Museum of Literature Ireland, this hour-long film by Alan Gilsenan uses photographs, video, and music to illuminate readings from all 18 episodes of Ulysses.
 This link takes you directly to the MoLI page, where you can watch the entire film.
-[Offsite]
+[YouTube]

 Joyce-Related Films